rootzjs/rootzjs-core/README.md

 Parameters which are passed by the parent (*Caller*) Component / Node.

 ##### state
-The state object which you have defined using **node.defineState** method.
+The state object which you have defined using **node.state** method.

 ##### actions
 Actions can be created using methods defined in node object.
 Same goes with contract. (*explained in later sections*).